awei01/katsu-site-source/posts/2011-11-21-meet-chris-creative-client-and-fashion-enthusaist.md

 The versatile options of a 3 piece tweed suit are plentiful.
 There are 7, I repeat, SEVEN ways to wear it:

-	1.Pantswith a sweater.
+	1. Pants with a sweater.
-	2.Pants with a shirt, tie, and vest only.
+	2. Pants with a shirt, tie, and vest only.
-	3.Jeans with a shirt and vest.
+	3. Jeans with a shirt and vest.
-	4.Pantswith a shirt, tie, and jacket.
+	4. Pants with a shirt, tie, and jacket.
-	5.Jacket with shirt and jeans.
+	5. Jacket with shirt and jeans.
-	6.Jeans, shirt, tie, vest, and jacket.
+	6. Jeans, shirt, tie, vest, and jacket.
-	7.Pants, shirt, tie, vest, and jacket.
+	7. Pants, shirt, tie, vest, and jacket.

 Need help building your perfect 3 piece tweed suit?
 Contact us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}).